Chiral Bell-state transfer via dissipative Liouvillian dynamics

-The case $q=1$ corresponds to full Lindblad dynamics, while $q=0$ corresponds to the dynamics induced exclusively by the NHH $H_\text{eff}$, i.e., with quantum jumps completely postselected out.
-The case $0<q<1$ corresponds to partial postselection of quantum jumps or the weighted average between the two extremal cases.
-For $q<1$, the hybrid Liouvillian is not trace preserving and requires renormalization at every time-step of the evolution.
-We note that for our setup, the Hilbert space is 4-dimensional and correspondingly, the Liouville space is 16-dimensional.
-The spectra of $H_{\text{eff}}$ and $\mathcal L_{[q]}$ and corresponding EPs are discussed in detail in the Supp.
-Mat.
-Secs.~\ref{app:spectrum} and \ref{app:EPs}.
-Importantly, the NHH has a second-order EP involving eigenvectors which become Bell states $\ket{\Psi^\pm}=\left( \ket{10}\pm\ket{01}\right)/\sqrt{2}$ when the system is decoupled from the reservoirs (conversely, the eigenvectors $\ket{\Psi^\pm}$ of $H_0$ are involved in an EP in the presence of gain and loss).
-By judicious choice of a parameter trajectory, it would therefore be expected that these Bell states play a central role in chiral state transfer.
-This forms the basis of the upcoming analysis.
+The case $q=1$ corresponds to full Lindblad dynamics, while $q=0$ and $0<q<1$ to complete and partial postselection of quantum jumps, respectively.
+The spectra of $H_{\text{eff}}$ and $\mathcal L_{[q]}$ and corresponding EPs are discussed in the Supplementary Material (SM) Secs.
+I and II.
+Importantly, the NHH has a second-order EP involving eigenvectors which become Bell states $\ket{\Psi^\pm}=\left( \ket{10}\pm\ket{01}\right)/\sqrt{2}$ when the system is decoupled from the reservoirs (conversely, the eigenvectors $\ket{\Psi^\pm}$ of $H_0$ are involved in an EP in the presence of dissipation).
+By judicious choice of a parameter trajectory, it is expected that these Bell states play a central role in CST.
+This property is demonstrated on the Riemann sheets corresponding to the eigenvalues of $H_{\text{eff}}$ depicted in Fig. \ref{fig:setup} (c), and forms the basis of the upcoming analysis.